bjjiangfs/price-tracker/README.md

 ![Screenshot](mvp_design.png)

 ## Future Work
+- X-axis of the graph is epoch time, need to make it into timestamp for better readability.
 - Add unit tests & integration tests
 - Make RPC call more reliable with retry logic and better error handling
 - Make file bucket with finer gradularity, something like `/data/btceur/YYYY-MM-DD/HH/mm/<filename>.csv`, so that the system will allow stats for smaller time range like std of past 10min.
 It is also faster and more accurate when reading data with a given range.